 Trust between employers and managers and their employees is one of the most important (and difficult to foster) aspects of a healthy, productive work environment.
 A hybrid work model allows employees to demonstrate to their employers that they are just as productive, if not more so, working remotely as they are in the office.

 A hybrid work model’s flexibility can also boost employee loyalty by making employees feel empowered by management to complete their work on their own terms.
-Employees will not feel like they are constantly “watched” by management or that their every non-work action is scrutinized if they are given the freedom to balance work with personal tasks and errands that they may need to run during work hours.
-They’re more likely to respect the organization as a whole, and management benefits from not having to spend time micromanaging or constantly checking in on employees to see if they’re working.
+Employees will not feel like they are constantly “watched” by management or that their every non-work action is scrutinised if they are given the freedom to balance work with personal tasks and errands that they may need to run during work hours.
+They’re more likely to respect the organisation as a whole, and management benefits from not having to spend time micromanaging or constantly checking in on employees to see if they’re working.

 5. Greater insight into employee performance

-Employee performance is critical to overall organizational success because it enables managers to identify the strengths, flaws, and potential gaps that need to be addressed.
+Employee performance is critical to overall organisational success because it enables managers to identify the strengths, flaws, and potential gaps that need to be addressed.
 Because they enable employees to seamlessly blend in-office and remote work, hybrid work environments typically use more shared technology and collaboration platforms (e.g., Jira, Asana, GSuite, Office 365).
 These platforms enable managers to easily view employee activity on various tasks, providing a more complete picture of what everyone is up to.
 Managers can see how well their employees are meeting milestones and deadlines when they (or their employees) are in the office or working remotely.

 6. Reduced exposure to illness